 Living with chronic pain:

-chronic pain is not clear.
+The cause of chronic pain is not clear.

-these pain signals keep going for weeks, months, or even years after you recover.
+When you have an injury or illness, certain nerves send pain signals to your brain.
+With chronic pain, these pain signals keep going for weeks, months, or even years after you recover.

 Chronic pain can develop after a major injury or illness, such as a back injury or shingles, or it can happen without a known cause.
 It is also possible that certain brain chemicals that usually suppress pain stop working the way they're supposed to.

 Pain can affect: